-- 1. Respects the local character and historic and natural assets of the surrounding area, and takes every opportunity, through design and materials, to reinforce local distinctiveness and a strong sense of place - Incorporates, wherever possible, locally distinctive features such as Cheshire railings and fingerposts. - 3.
-Does not erode, beyond the curtilage of existing residential property, the important, predominantly undeveloped gaps between the three settlements of Tattenhall, Newton-by-Tattenhall and Gatesheath - 4.
-Can demonstrate consideration of and full accordance with the Tattenhall and District Design Code (2022) or any updated version.
+- Safeguards or enhances the local character and historic and natural assets of the surrounding area, and takes every opportunity, through design and materials, to reinforce local distinctiveness and a strong sense of place. - 2.
+Incorporates, wherever possible, locally distinctive features such as Cheshire railings and fingerposts. - 3.
+Does not erode, beyond the curtilage of existing residential property, the important, predominantly undeveloped gaps between the three settlements of Tattenhall, Newton-by-Tattenhall and Gatesheath. - 4.
+Can demonstrate full accordance with the Tattenhall and District Design Code (2022) or any updated version.
 This may include (but is not limited to) construction, design, energy efficiency and landscaping. - 5.
-Respects local landscape quality ensuring that views and vistas are maintained wherever possible (See Appendix ? ) - 6.
+Respects local landscape quality ensuring that views and vistas are maintained wherever possible. - 6.
 Takes every opportunity, where practicable and viable, to incorporate features that improve its environmental performance thereby reducing carbon emissions.
-These can include both energy efficiency (Carbon Neutral) measures and green energy generation.
+These can include both energy efficiency (Carbon Neutral) measures and green energy generation. - 7.
+Planning applications for new dwellings, must clearly demonstrate how they have incorporated appropriate measures to secure and enhance connectivity of wildlife corridors including the Mill Brook and Keysbrook wildlife Corridors. - 8.
+Development proposals must clearly demonstrate how they will provide a net gain in biodiversity using the latest DEFRA metric calculation. - 9.
+Outdoor advertisements will be controlled to prevent an unacceptable proliferation of signage which would undermine the visual amenity of the village. - 10.
+The removal, or cutting back, of any trees that have a significant amenity value without an arboricultural report by a reputable company will be resisted.
+New development must not involve the loss of important trees and schemes must allow space for such trees to mature, to avoid any later pressure for their removal.
+Where there is a loss of trees, they must be replaced with native species at the ratio of 2 for 1. - 11.
+Proposals must be designed to retain and protect ancient, veteran and mature trees, hedgerows, ponds, areas of woodland.